Chapter 1: Birth and Rebirth

 He was good-looking, and even with my limited grasp of otherworldly things, I understood that he was married.
 That meant he was off-limits.

 It was nearly impossible to grow up in the eighties and never hear his songs on the radio.
 Reminiscent, of which he was the lead singer, was from the UK.
 The original lineup of Reminiscent went bust after their third album.
-But Fortune and his drummer known simply as Mac, stayed together and tried to recapture the magic that made them stars through much of the nineties.
+But Fortune and his drummer Mac stayed together and tried to recapture the magic that made them stars through much of the nineties.
 They had some hits during that decade, but nothing big.